iforgotmysocks/CaravanAdventures/Wiki/1 General.md

 > **Disclaimer: This repository is only used to temporarily host the wiki, the wiki will be moved to the mod's main repository upon release**

 <br> Welcome to the Wiki for Caravan Adventures.
-On the following pages to the right u'll find features explained in more detail.
+On the following pages to the right you'll find features explained in more detail.

 The mod features are categorized into the following wiki page names and mirror the mod's setting categories.
-All categories can be enabled and disabled there, to give you full control over what features u'd like and which u'd rather disable.
+All categories can be enabled and disabled there, to give you full control over what features you'd like and which you'd rather disable.

 <br><img src="Images\Camp2.png" alt="Camp2" width="70%"/>